 The first weekend of shooting went well, though we’re going to have to shoot everything again.
 The reasons are plentiful.
 Sometimes it was the actors, forgetting lines or just not being off paper.
 Or it was me trying to hold the camera against the gravestone mimicking a POV shot (and failing).
 I can’t think of what Jaro did wrong but I assure you there were plenty of things.

-good job.
+The best story that came out of all this involved Jaro, Tamas and I. Tamas plays the philosophical homeless man (seen below) teaching the weed what his purpose is, and he definitely looks the part and did a good job.
 But when it came to the climactic scene, when he leaves the sack on a gravestone and walks off…well it did not go off as planned.
 To explain: Jaro was the voice of our green and mellow hero.
 He stood off camera and said his lines (all of which we realized needed to be dubbed – but that’s another story) while Tamas spouted his unending wisdom to the camera.
 The whole point was that he was always looking at the camera, because that’s where our protagonist’s voice was ‘coming’ from.

 It took me a couple takes to realize he didn’t understand this difficult concept.

 As he walks off, Jaro yells ‘Hold on!
 I’m not done yet!’, and Tamas turns and looks at Jaro, and says his line, ‘You’re absolutely right’ (but its in Hungarian and I cant remember exactly how it goes).
 He hit the line perfectly, but every time he looked at Jaro.
 Not at the camera.
-The lense is the character and the audience, and he’s standing there saying the line and he’s not looking where he’s
+The lense is the character and the audience, and he’s standing there saying the line and he’s not looking where he’s supposed to.
+After going through it multiple times, Jaro and I realized that he would have to stand behind the camera for him to look at the camera.

 Sure enough, Tamas still looked off camera.
 Damnit…

-s and permits and lights and money), this would not be a problem.
+In a normal shooting situation (when you actually had paid actors and permits and lights and money), this would not be a problem.
 But our shoot was especially difficult because of our scenes being entire long shots, as I’ve already mentioned.
 Any fuck up, which is sure to happen, brings you back to square one.
 It’s one of the most frustrating film exercises, but when you pull it off, you feel like a golden god.

 We were not golden gods that day.